 With nearly 600,000 citizens, Louisville is more than twice the size of the next-largest city in Kentucky and as a result, it is a hotbed for psychology education and professional psychologists looking for employment.
 The University of Louisville boasts a nationally ranked clinical psychology degree program and nearby Bellarmine University has a reputable psychology degree program of its own.
 There is also Spalding University, which is located in the city and has an excellent PsyD program and the University of Phoenix, which provides online psychology degrees of all levels nationally but also maintains a campus in Louisville.

-The Louisville metropolitan area, despite its size, has a rather small population of psychologists with only around 290 clinical, school, or counseling psychologists in the area as of May 2014 according to the United States Bureau of Labor Statistics.
-Those psychologists are paid an average annual wage of $66,720 and are able to live comfortably in a place where the cost of living is relatively low.
+The Louisville metropolitan area, despite its size, has a rather small population of psychologists with only around 400 professionals of different kinds in the area as of May 2022 according to the United States Bureau of Labor Statistics.
+Those psychologists are paid an average annual wage between $85,220 and $106,580 depending on specialty and are able to live comfortably in a place where the cost of living is relatively low.
 Also, Jefferson County in Indiana is not very far from Louisville at all and the professional communities occasionally overlap.

 Online Psychology Schools & Degrees in Kentucky